legendsayantan/ThemePatcher/README.md

 3. Connect your phone to the Windows pc using an usb cable.

-4. Open **File Explorer** in the pc , then navigate to the directory in which you have **ADB** installed.

-5. Download the provided file **ThemePatcher.bat** into that exact directory.
+4. Download and extract the provided release file **ThemePatcher.zip**.

-6. Open Theme Store in the android device, choose whatever paid themes you like and click **Free trial**.
+5. Open Theme Store in the android device, choose whatever paid themes you like and click **Free trial**.

-7. Open the file **ThemePatcher.bat** you just downloaded in your pc.
+7. Run the file **ThemePatcher.bat** in the extracted folder.

 8. ThemePatcher should now automatically detect your device and all of the installed trial themes , fonts or live wallpapers...
-And will automatically convert them to permanent themes !
+And will automatically convert them to permanent !

 Once you're done, just close the terminal window and unplug your android device from the pc...

 ## Alternate method
-If you don't have **ADB** installed and want to do it through [WebADB](https://app.webadb.com) , you cannot run the entire batch file.
+If you want to do it through [WebADB](https://app.webadb.com) , you cannot run the entire batch file.

-In that case- enable developer options, enable usb debugging and disable permission monitoring, then connect your android device to WebADB website.
+In that case - enable developer options, enable usb debugging and disable permission monitoring, then connect your android device to WebADB website.

-After that- choose any theme and take a free trial, then copy these code snippets and run inside the interactive shell -
+After that - choose any theme/font/live wallpaper and take a free trial, then copy these code snippets and run inside the interactive shell -

 1. Patch themes
 ```